FoxComm/highlander/README.md

     $ vagrant ssh
     $ ifconfig eth0

 Edit your hosts file so that `foxcommerce.local` and `admin.foxcommerce.local` point to the new box using the private IP address you just retrieved.

-### Update Green River assembly

-You can pass green river `*.jar` file to VM without re-provisioning.

-Just run:

-    $ tools/update_greenriver.sh

-or:

-    $ MACHINE=backend PROVIDER=vmware_fusion tools/update_greenriver.sh